-About Me & Crochet Design
+About Me

 As of 2004, I'm a full-time professional crochet thinker and tinkerer.
 I produce industry-standard crochet patterns, classes, articles, and other materials to promote crochet as many things: an art, hobby, learning tool, and practical medium.
 At first, 100% of my designs were produced for other publishers' books, magazines, and websites.
 This DesigningVashti blog dates from that time.
+It started out as a simple online portfolio.

-If I were you, the first thing I'd do is sign up for my newsletter (it's free and is emailed every other Thursday).
+If I were you, the first thing I'd do is sign up for my newsletter (it's free and is emailed monthly).
 It's the best way to find out everything DesigningVashti-related: when I add new patterns to my site, post a sale, blog, teach, etc. You're also likely to learn something new and inspiring about crochet, because I try to write about what I don't see others writing about crochet.
 The Vashti's Crochet Inspirations Newsletter now has its own Facebook page.

 Weightless Tunisian Stole